-Have you ever wondered what happens when business and philanthropy unite?
-Simply ask Dallas Cowboys Legend and Pro Football Hall of Famer Emmitt Smith and his wife, Pat, President of Pat & Emmitt Smith Charities.
+What happens when business and philanthropy unite?
+Ask Dallas Cowboys Legend and Pro Football Hall of Famer Emmitt Smith and his wife, Pat, President of Pat & Emmitt Smith Charities.

 The Second Annual Emmitt Smith Celebrity Invitational (May 13-14th in Frisco, Texas) sparked a deluge of celebrities, entrepreneurs and athletes joining forces to support philanthropy.
 YFS Magazine was on location at Pat & Emmitt Smith Charities’ high-impact event to bring you a behind the scenes look on philanthropy at its best.
 We’ve uncovered the best insights on creating unique experiences, cause marketing and how entrepreneurs can leverage charity for the common good.